billthefarmer/blog/blog/content/post/2017-10-26-android-text-search.md

 [TextView][6].
 The search is interactive, the highlighting and scroll position moves as the user types.
 The search button on the keyboard provides the 'find next' function.
-The web view search functionality is built in, all the developer has to do is call the relevent methods, [findAll][8] and [findNext][7].
-The method `findAll` is deprecated as of android 16, but this code is supporting android 14, which is the reason for the `@SuppressWarnings("deprecation")`.
+The web view search functionality is built in, all the developer has to do is call the relevant methods, [findAll()][8] and [findNext()][7].
+The method `findAll()` is deprecated as of android 16, but this code is supporting android 14, which is the reason for the `@SuppressWarnings("deprecation")`.

-To provide nearly identical functionality in a text view requires the use of string search, and highlighting using a spannable char sequence.
-The text and search text are both converted to lower case so the search is case insensitive.
-The current search index is provided to the string `indexOf` method so the search stays in position if the user deletes search text, duplicating web view functionality.
+To provide nearly identical functionality in a text view requires the use of regular expression search, and highlighting using a spannable char sequence.
+The pattern uses the `CASE_INSENSITIVE`, `LITERAL` and `UNICODE_CASE` flags so the search is case insensitive.
+The current search index is provided to the matcher `find()` method so the search stays in position if the user deletes search text, duplicating web view functionality.

 ### Interactive Regular Expression Search